MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-project-templates.md

 ::: moniker range=">=vs-2019"

 5. On the **Select Template Options** page, enter a name, and optional description, icon, and preview image for your template.
-These items will appear in the **Create a new project** window.
+These items will appear in the dialog box where you create a new project.
 Choose **Finish**.

    The project is exported into a *.zip* file and placed in the specified output location, and, if selected, imported into Visual Studio.

-To find your template in the **Create a new project** window, you can filter the displayed templates based the `ProjectType` element in the *.vstemplate* file.
+To find your template in the dialog box where you create a new project, you can filter the displayed templates based the `ProjectType` element in the *.vstemplate* file.
 For example, if your *.vstemplate* file contains `<ProjectType>CSharp</ProjectType>`, you can filter the language to **C#** using the **Languages** dropdown.

 ::: moniker-end

 ## Other ways to create project templates

-You can create project templates manually by gathering the files that constitute the project into a folder, and then creating a *.vstemplate* XML file with the appropriate metadata.
+You can create project templates manually by gathering the files that constitute the project into a folder and creating a *.vstemplate* XML file with the appropriate metadata.
 For more information, see [How to: Manually create web templates](../ide/how-to-manually-create-web-templates.md).

 If you have the Visual Studio SDK installed, you can wrap the finished template in a VSIX file for deployment by using the **VSIX Project** template.
-For more information, see [Getting started with the VSIX project template](../extensibility/getting-started-with-the-vsix-project-template.md).
+For more information, see [Get started with the VSIX project template](../extensibility/getting-started-with-the-vsix-project-template.md).

 ## See also